zain-rehman1/PowerBI-Portfolio/HR-Attrition-Analysis/README.md

 The dataset used in this project is a dummy **HR employee attrition dataset** downloaded from an online source and is used for portfolio and demonstration purposes.
 It does not represent the workforce or employee information of a real company.

-The analysis, data preparation, data modeling, DAX measures, and visualizations were developed as part of this portfolio project.
+The analysis, data preparation, DAX measures, and visualizations were developed as part of this portfolio project.

 ---

 ## 📥 Project Files

-- **[Power BI Report (.pbix)](HR-Attrition-Analysis.pbix)** — Download and open with Power BI Desktop to explore the complete interactive report, data model, Power Query transformations, and DAX measures.
+- **[Power BI Report (.pbix)](HR-Attrition-Analysis.pbix)** — Download and open with Power BI Desktop to explore the complete interactive report, Power Query transformations, DAX measures, and dashboard pages.
 - **[Dataset (.xlsx)](data/HR-Attrition-Dataset.xlsx)** — Download the dataset used for the analysis.

 ## 👤 Author